 The evolution of foundational standards for energy accuracy and power quality monitoring are a clear indication that the electrical grid changes are significant and that manufacturers need to constantly evolve the design of power quality meters used in critical applications.

-The new IEC and ANSI accuracy requirements (ANSIC12.1 / C12.20 – 2015 and IEC62052-11 ed 2:2020) make revenue meters more suitable for use on modern electricity distribution networks and result in meter designs updated to match the technical progress in metrology, and the increased customer expectations of more robust and more accurate measurements in billing applications.
+The new IEC and ANSI accuracy requirements (ANSIC12.1 / C12.20 – 2015 and IEC62052-11 ed 2:2020/ IEC 62053-21, -22, -23, -24 ed.2:2020) make revenue meters more suitable for use on modern electricity distribution networks and result in meter designs updated to match the technical progress in metrology, and the increased customer expectations of more robust and more accurate measurements in billing applications.

-Energy meters that comply with the latest editions of these standards will provide confidence that they will be more accurate in highly polluted electrical networks and will maintain their accuracy for a longer time.
+Energy meters that comply with the latest editions of these standards will provide confidence that they will be more accurate in highly polluted electrical networks and will have better overall metrological stability.

 On the Power Quality side, compliance only with IEC61000-4-30 is not enough anymore.
 Critical power users need to ensure their power quality monitoring devices are tested properly (IEC62586-2) and will keep their accuracy and performance level in a real substation environment, under the influence of several different environmental and electrical conditions (IEC62586-1).